 By the end of the 2012-13 season, however, it was evident that Ollie was more than ready to meet the challenge.

-With only two seasons of coaching experience after joining Calhoun's staff as an assistant in 2010-2011, Ollie quickly embraced the opportunity to lead the storied UConn program, and in one season has moved his name alongside those of the rising young coaches in college basketball.
+With only two seasons of coaching experience after joining Calhoun's staff as an assistant in 2010-2011, Ollie quickly embraced the opportunity to lead the storied UConn program.

 Despite a roster depleted by transfers and early NBA entrants, and a team that was ineligible for any postseason play due to academic shortcomings in years long past, Ollie guided the Huskies to a 20-victory season, a feat no other UConn coach had ever accomplished in his first year.

-The Huskies finished 20-10, extending UConn's streak of 20-win seasons to three straight, five in the last six years, and 14 in the last 16 years as well as extending its streak of winning seasons to 26 in a row.
-UConn posted a 10-8 mark in the difficult BIG EAST Conference.
+The Huskies finished 20-10, extending UConn's streak of 20-win seasons to three straight, five in the last six years, and 14 in the last 16 years, as well as extending its streak of winning seasons to 26 in a row.
+UConn posted a 10-8 mark in the difficult Big East Conference.
+At season's end, Ollie's efforts were recognized by Collegeinsider.com, which selected him to receive its Ben Jobe National Coach of the Year Award, given to the top Division I minority coach, who produced excellent results despite difficult or adverse conditions.

 Ollie raised eyebrows with the season's very first game, upsetting 14th-ranked Michigan State, 66-62, in the Armed Forces Classic at the Ramstein Air Base in Germany.
 The season also included victories over ranked teams Notre Dame and Syracuse, and five wins in overtime, a school record.